Superfund Sites in Reuse in California

 - Superfund Site Profile Page

-As of December 2023, EPA had data on one on-site business.
-This business employed 800 people and generated an estimated $625,212,121 in annual sales revenue.
+As of December 2024, EPA had data on one on-site business.
+EPA did not have further economic details related to this business.
 For additional information click here.

 For more information:

 The Argonaut Mine Superfund site is in Jackson, California.
-A gold mine was active on site from the 1850s to 1942.
+A gold mine was active on-site from the 1850s to 1942.
 The Argonaut Mining Company owned about 330 acres of land northwest of downtown Jackson.
 The property sold after the mine closed; about 90 acres of this area are now neighborhoods.
 The site consists of areas of contamination resulting from the release of hazardous substances from mining operations.
 EPA has taken several short-term cleanup actions to prevent people’s exposure to mine waste.
 These actions included removing soil from several areas, including residential yards, a vacant lot, a playing field and a lunch area at a junior high school, and around the main mine shaft.
 They also included covering an exposed slope with concrete to prevent dirt from leaving the area.
-EPA added the site to the National Priorities List (NPL) in 2016.
+EPA added the site to the National Priorities List in 2016.
 Cleanup activities and investigations are ongoing.
-In December 2021, the site was among those selected by EPA to receive cleanup funding under the Bipartisan Infrastructure Law (BIL).
-With this funding, EPA is already initiating work on backlogged remedial construction projects and accelerating cleanups at NPL sites.
+In 2022 and 2023, EPA led the cleanup of a major tailings area next to Hoffman Street and Argonaut Lane.
+This cleanup area has been planted with grass and, in some areas, native oak trees.
 Continued uses at the site include the junior high school and athletic fields, residential and agricultural areas, and wetlands.

 For more information: